 Author: Peter Miller

-This type of temporary impairment is very common to those who struggle with Borderline Personality Disorder (BPD).
+This type of temporary impairment is prevalent among those who struggle with Borderline Personality Disorder (BPD).
 It can also be one of the reasons a person may want to give up on his or her life.
-In other words, when you can’t effectively deal with your emotions, and likewise, can’t effectively solve the ongoing problems of life (or your attempts to solve problems only seems to make things worse), it is very hard to keep going!
+In other words, when you can’t effectively deal with your emotions, and likewise, can’t effectively solve the ongoing problems of life (or your attempts to solve problems only seems to make things worse), it is tough to keep going!

-An awful sense of shame very often accompanies these types of BPD impairments, typically due to misunderstanding what is happening in the brain and body, having no awareness or understanding of mental health disorder, and so blaming oneself entirely for problems experienced (believing “I am a bad person” or “I should know better not make these mistakes in reasoning and behaviour”).
+An awful sense of shame very often accompanies these types of BPD impairments.
+Shame often comes from misunderstanding what is happening in the brain and body, having no awareness or understanding of mental health disorder, and so blaming oneself entirely for problems experienced (believing “I am a bad person” or “I should know better not make these mistakes in reasoning and behaviour”).
 This type of “shame emotion” and all the related thoughts can be chronic and debilitating.

-A very sad reality is that family, friends, and others with whom the person with BPD has relationships and attachments will quite often respond to BPD symptoms (e.g., exaggerated emotion, irrational speech and behavior) with anger, rejection, shaming, abandonment, or ongoing threats to punish if things don’t improve fast.
-But what if you have never had the proper guidance in working through difficult feelings, and therefore have no way to deal with the problems of life effectively?
+An unfortunate reality is that family, friends, and others with whom the person with BPD has relationships and attachments will quite often respond to BPD symptoms (e.g., exaggerated emotion, irrational speech and behaviour) with anger, rejection, shaming, abandonment, or ongoing threats to punish if things don’t improve fast.
+But what if you have never had the proper guidance in working through painful feelings, and therefore have no way to deal with the problems of life effectively?

 So where does all this emotion come from anyway?
-Well it comes from the emotional areas of the brain of course!
+Well, it comes from the emotional areas of the brain of course!
 That being said, it always starts with a person’s interpretation of life events and the many brain/body reactions that occur as this happens.
-In other words, the emotions start with the MEANING a person attaches to events experienced.
-The behaviour that occurs is very much related to the interpretations that are made of events and the emotions that are experienced.
+In other words, the emotions begin with the MEANING a person attaches to events experienced.
+The behaviour that occurs is very much related to the interpretations that are made of events and the emotions that are encountered.

-So when something happens, the brain instantly wonders if there is any danger or threat… is the event safe? …is the event meaningless? …does the event mean that other “bad events” are coming soon?
+So when something happens, the brain instantly wonders if there is any danger or threat, is the event safe, is the event meaningless? …does the event means that other “bad events” are coming soon?
 This brain processing of “event, interpretation, and emotion” in fact happens so fast that most people don’t even realize there is a process happening at all.
 It all just seems to come out of nowhere, but it doesn’t!
-And this is where things can go horribly wrong, both for the person who struggles with BPD and those interacting with him or her.
+And this is where things can go wrong, both for the person who struggles with BPD and those interacting with him or her.

-People often choose to ignore the reality that this learning is in fact needed, perhaps due to doubting their own capability or capacity to learn about mental health, or perhaps believing they “shouldn’t have to learn about these things because they have learned all they need to know about thought, feeling, and behaviour”.
+People often choose to ignore the reality that this learning is needed, perhaps due to doubting their capability or capacity to learn about mental health, or possibly believing they “shouldn’t have to learn about these things because they have learned all they need to know about thought, feeling, and behaviour.”
 However, when you are living with intense emotions that continuously impact your ability to solve life problems, relate with others, and otherwise enjoy life experiences, what other choice do you have?